rossant/ipymd/README.md

 Pros:

 * Simple ASCII format to write code and text
-* Can be edited in any text editor
+* Can easily edit in a text editor
-* Can be edited on GitHub's web interface
+* Can easily edit on GitHub's web interface
 * Git-friendly

 Cons: